-The Publications Unit is part of the Department of International Cooperation and Partnerships.
-The Unit provides the overall support concerning publications-related issues for Headquarters departments and Offices worldwide.
+The Publications Unit is within the Migration Policy Research Division and part of the Department of International Cooperation and Partnerships.
+The Unit provides overall support concerning publications-related issues for Headquarters departments and Offices worldwide.

-IOM produces a large number of publications, including the World Migration Report, books, studies and reports, Migration Profiles, journals, manuals and handbooks, information sheets, flyers and thematic catalogues.
+IOM produces a large number of publications, including: the World Migration Report, National Migration Profiles, the Migration Research Series; as well as other studies and reports, journals, manuals, information sheets, flyers and thematic catalogues.

-Monthly e-mail alerts about new publications are sent to over 11,500 individuals and institutions worldwide.
-The bookstore has more than 5,410 registered users.
+Monthly email alerts about new publications are sent to over 13,500 individuals and institutions worldwide.
+The bookstore has more than 8,100 registered users.

-A number of titles are published regularly, for example the ones described below.
+A number of titles are published regularly including:

 - The International Dialogue on Migration Series was launched at the 50th anniversary session of the IOM Council in 2001, at the request of the Organization’s Member States.
 The IOM membership selects an annual theme to guide the International Dialogue on Migration (IDM), as well as the topics of the IDM workshops.
 The International Dialogue on Migration Series (or “Red Book Series”) is designed to capture and review the results of the events and research carried out within the framework of the IDM.
 The Red Book Series is prepared and coordinated by the IDM Unit of the Department of International Cooperation and Partnerships.

-- IOM produces Migration Profiles with the financial support of external donors – such as the European Union, the Swiss Federal Office for Migration, the Belgian Development Cooperation, the Government of Slovenia and the Sasakawa Endowment Fund – and the IOM Development Fund.
+- IOM produces Migration Profiles with the financial support of external donors and the IOM Development Fund.
 Migration Profiles are country reports that bring together existing information from different sources and provide a comprehensive overview of key international migration and socioeconomic development trends in selected countries in different regions.
 The reports cover a range of statistics and other data related to immigration, emigration, return migration, remittances, labour migration and irregular migration, including trafficking and smuggling.
 Besides explaining some of the key factors underlying current migration patterns, the country reports also provide an assessment of the institutional and policy frameworks governing migration and their effectiveness.
 Drawing on the information and data presented, the Migration Profiles indicate existing data gaps and possible strategies to improve migration statistics, and present key recommendations for policymakers to improve current migration management.
 When preparing a Migration Profile, particular attention is given to national ownership and sustainability.
 Migration Profiles should be a government-owned tool produced through a process of consultation with policymakers in order to identify national priorities and objectives and the scope of the country profile.

-- IOM regularly produces information sheets on a variety of programmes, as well as policy briefs on different topics, such as the IOM–MPI Issue in Brief Series, focusing in particular on labour migration in the Asia and Pacific region, launched in 2011, and the Migration, Environment and Climate Change: Policy Brief Series, launched in 2014.
+- IOM regularly produces information sheets on a variety of programmes, as well as policy briefs on different topics, such as the Migration, Environment and Climate Change: Policy Brief Series.